sureshkumarmadhra/Powershell---File-Archival-Process/README.md

 Winrar -- > rar.exe file

-Rar.exe executable file is part of Winrar bundle and is used to compress the logs
+Rar.exe executable file is part of Winrar bundle and is used to compress the logs.
+Download Winrar compression agent tool

 Configuraiton File:
 ------------------